19 July 2026

 Write an email!
 Pick up your phone!
 Ideally, do both!

-Tell them that you are their constituent, and say clearly just how important it is to you that they get PSYPACT reported favorably out of Ways & Means, or attached as Amendment 162 to the current House Economic Development Omnibus Bill (H.5562), ideally with them as co-sponsors of the amendment, ASAP!
-The vote on amendments to H.5562 is Wednesday 8 July!
+Tell them that you are their constituent, and say clearly just how important it is to you that they co-sponsor PSYPACT as Amendment 11 to S.3178, the Economic Development bill, ASAP!

-Include a quick vignette from your own experience -- how has the legislature's ongoing failure to pass PSYPACT harmed you, or your clients, or someone you love?
+Include a short but vivid vignette from your own experience -- how has the legislature's ongoing failure to pass PSYPACT harmed you, or your clients, or someone you love?

 Remind them that the cost is trivial and there is literally no opposition!
 If you need more ideas for what to say, look in the Advocacy Toolkit or on the PsyPact Explainers page.